fragaria/website/_posts/2018/2018-09-03-building-a-simple-company-website-the-hard-way-typography-intro.md

 ---

 Let’s face it: web is bloated with bad typography.
-Words like vertical rythm, careful font selection and readability didn’t really make it to the web, it seems.
+Words like vertical rhythm, careful font selection and readability didn’t really make it to the web, it seems.
 Good news is, that it can be achieved and in this post, I will show you how to approach it.